Using public chargers

 There are 50 free chargers in the Oxford Westgate underground carpark.
 These are located in the first level directly in front of you as you drive in, to the left of the central stairs.
 Currently they use blue traffic cones to reserve spaces for EV drivers, so you have to move the cone to park.

-These chargers are operated by GeniePoint but they are now unmanaged.
-You now simply need to tap any RFID card or contactless credit/debit card onto the charger unit to activate the charge.
-You will be charged.
-You will need to use the same card to deactivate the charger.
+These chargers were originally operated by GeniePoint but they are now unmanaged.
+To use the charger you need to tap any RFID card or contactless credit/debit card onto the charger unit to activate the charge.
+You will NOT be charged.
+You then need to use the same card to deactivate the charger and release your cable.